 At this riverside location, you’ll need the waterbuses sporting a Peninsula logo to get around.
 You can reach the other riverbank in a few minutes to access the BTS Saphan Taksan transit station, only five stations away from Siam (the city’s focal point).
 Shuttles can also take you to the city’s main temples, situated to the north near Chao Praya.

 You’ve already guessed it!
 If you’re looking for a luxury hotel in the Thai capital with high-flying service and upscale amenities in an exceptional environment, I strongly recommend that you come explore the Peninsula Bangkok!

 - The huge swimming pool

-- The size of the room, none of them is below 45 m2
+- The size of the room—not one room was smaller than 45 m²

 - Deluxe room from 250€ per night with 2 breakfasts in december 2016.

 - Take a look at their website to discover their offers.